computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 volumes](https://medium.com/the-code-review/clean-out-your-docker-images-containers-and-volumes-with-single-commands-b8e38253c271)
 if things get really messed up.

-### Step 1: Set up your Google Cloud Project and Toolchain
+### Step 1: Set up Your Google Cloud Platform Project and Toolchain

 If you don't have a Google Cloud Platform (GCP) account, you can sign up [here](https://console.cloud.google.com/freetrial/signup).
 Note that you